Hullow/42/Resources-and-notes/Learning-notes/Git-notes.md

 - stop tracking a file: `git rm --cached <file> && git commit` (CAUTION)
 - stage unstaged changes (but not changes to untracked files): `git add -u`
+- stage all changes (modified, deleted, and new files) to the entire repository: `git add -A`
+- stages new and modified files, but not deleted ones, and only in the current directory and its subdirectories : `git add .`

 ## Git commit
 - automatically stage files that have been modified and deleted, but new files you have not told Git about are not affected: `-a`/ `--all`